Elite-GIU/server/README.md

 - Validate uploads and check for possible errors
 - update module content array to include location of new conetnt

-`POST instructor/courses/id/modules/id/quiz`
+`POST instructor/courses/id/modules/id/questionbank`

-Create a new randomized quiz
+Create a new question on the questionbank

 Acceptance Criteria:

-- choose 10 random questions from questionbank
-- add them to the database with their answers
+- fill all fields, add difficulty

-`PUT instructor/courses/id/modules/id/quiz`
+`PUT instructor/courses/id/modules/id/question/id`

-Updated a specific quiz
+Updated a specific question

 Acceptance Criteria:

-- change a question with the other or generate whole new 10 questions
+- change a question in the questionbank of the module

-- updated database entry
+`DELTEE instructor/courses/id/modules/id/question/id`

+Delete a specific question

+Acceptance Criteria:

+- delete a question from the questionbank

 &nbsp;